hyperledger-archives/composer/packages/composer-website/jekylldocs/assets/img/tutorials/developer/Tutorial2.md

 /**
 * Track the trade of a commodity from one trader to another
-* @param {org.acme.mynetwork.Trade} trade - the trade to be processed
+* @param {org.example.mynetwork.Trade} trade - the trade to be processed
 * @transaction
 */
 function tradeCommodity(trade) {
 trade.commodity.owner = trade.newOwner;
-return getAssetRegistry('org.acme.mynetwork.Commodity')
+return getAssetRegistry('org.example.mynetwork.Commodity')
 .then(function (assetRegistry) {
 return assetRegistry.update(trade.commodity);
 });